kimia-z/webserv/GoodToKnow.md

 **sockfd** : socket descriptor, an integer (like a file handle)

 **domain** : integer, specifies communication domain.
 We use AF_ LOCAL as defined in the POSIX standard for communication between processes on the same host.
-For communicating between processes on different hosts connected by IPV4, we use AF_INET and AF_INET 6 for processes connected by IPV6.
+For communicating between processes on different hosts connected by IPV4, we use AF_INET and AF_INET6 for processes connected by IPV6.

 **type** : communication type
 1. SOCK_STREAM: TCP(reliable, connection-oriented)